 But whilst he has to hunt, we buy what we eat.

-So should you awake during hours of the night,
+So, should you wake up during hours of night,

 Lie quietly and listen.
 If you’re lucky you might